mathieu-aubin/video-dl/README.md

 ## Contribute!

-If you created a version of the script using another programming language [contact me](http://daniil.it) and I will put it on this page!
+If you created a program that uses this API [contact me](http://daniil.it) and I will put it on this page!

 That's it!